Welcome to Student Activities Activities

 • Coding Club

 Advisor - Jonathon Surratt, ext.
-4217, (jsurratt@nr.edu) Office – Christiansburg site, Room 110
+4217, (jsurratt@nr.edu), Office – Christiansburg site, Room 110

 The purpose of the Coding Club is to provide club members with various coding opportunities outside of the classroom.
 Such opportunities include engaging with the community to increase interest in coding/computer science, organizing and participating in coding competitions, and hosting presentations in areas such as application/database/mobile development.